pripakhotness81/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems arise from simple and well-designed components.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
 And finally, embrace the power of debugging and testing, for they are the gatekeepers of reliability and success in programming."

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."